kllarena07/discord-rpc-client/README.md

 - [Discord-CustomRP GitHub Repo](https://github.com/maximmax42/Discord-CustomRP/tree/master)

-These resources helped me understand that Discord listens on port 6463 for RPC connections.
+These resources helped me understand that Discord listens on port `6463` for RPC connections.
 I then used the Warp terminal itself to help me understand how to communicate with Discord's RPC server and how to set custom Rich Presence information.

+I will not be using this script explicitly but will be using the knowledege gained to create something custom.